 - Have all ingredients ready.
 Including a bowl with ice and some water if you're going to cool it down with an inverted water bath (see Notes below).

-- Pour milk on a medium saucepan and add half of the sugar.
-Whisk until the sugar starts to dissolve and heat over medium heat until it starts to barely simmer, or bubble in the edges.
+- Pour 1 cup whole milk and half the sugar into a medium saucepan.
+Whisk until it starts to dissolve and heat over medium heat until it starts to barely simmer, or bubble in the edges.
 Don't let it boil.

 - Add the hot milk to the egg mixture a little at a time (we don't want to cook the yolks with the heat) until you add ⅔ of the milk.